alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 Or display meta of your data: <br>
 `corectl meta`{{execute}}

-This will be and empty app without any data so in next step we will learn how to load data to the app.
+This will display and empty app without any data so in next step we will learn how to load data to the app.

 ## 3. (Optional) Create an app using flags